PerForm-Lab-RIT/retinal_flow_toolkit/README.md

 ## Dependencies

-Tested with py3.8 and opencv 4.6 compiled with CUDA.\n
+Tested with py3.8 and opencv 4.6 compiled with CUDA.

-Dependencies include...\n
+Dependencies include...

 * numpy
 * av for movie makin'